flairNLP/flair/resources/docs/EXPERIMENTS.md

 This gives you a `TaggedCorpus` object that contains the data.

-Now, select 'ner' as the tag you wish to predict and init the embeddings you wish to use.
+Now, select `ner` as the tag you wish to predict and init the embeddings you wish to use.

 The full code to get a state-of-the-art model for English NER is as follows: